Justin-Bento/portfolio-site/src/content/projects/project-8.md

 ```
 ## Breaking Down the Final Solution

-[YOU NEED TO COMPLETE THIS SECTION - What did you want to explain here?]

-Let's walk through what happens when we call caesar_cipher("Hello", 3):
+After attending a mob programming session, I finally managed to solve the problem thanks to the amazing people at Mapel Coding.
+On YYYY/MM/DD, I shared the project with the group and everyone agreed to spend some time working through it together.
+The goal was to first discuss the logic in person before touching the code.
+Here’s a high-level overview of what we covered when walking through the sample output:

+Example: `caesar_cipher("Hello", 3)`:

-1. reset = shift % 26 - This ensures our shift stays within the alphabet (26 letters)
+1. `reset = shift % 26` — ensures the shift stays within the alphabet (26 letters).
-2. We convert the string to individual characters with .chars
+2. Convert the string into individual characters with .chars.
-3. For each character, we check if it's uppercase (65-90), lowercase (97-122), or neither.
+3. For each character, check if it’s uppercase (65–90), lowercase (97–122), or neither.
-4. We shift the ASCII value by the reset amount.
+4. Shift the ASCII value by the reset amount.
-5. If shifting goes past Z (90) or z (122), we wrap around by subtracting 26.
+5. If shifting goes past Z (90) or z (122), wrap around by subtracting 26.
-6. Finally, we convert back to characters and join them into a stringa.
+6. Convert the new ASCII values back into characters and join them into a string.

+At first glance, this might sound straightforward — and to some extent it was — but my limited knowledge of Ruby meant a lot of time was spent ensuring I was using the right methods for the task.
+For a seasoned Ruby developer, this would likely have been much simpler, but I’m still learning.

+Thanks to the power of collaborative programming, we solved the problem together within the session timeframe (4 pm to 6 pm).
+The bigger challenge for me came afterward: figuring out how to clearly explain the logic in writing.
+After some careful review and study, I was able to push through that hurdle as well.

 ## Key Takeaways